Board of Directors

 Marybeth McCall, MD

-Marybeth McCall, MD, joined Excellus Healthcare in July of 2007 as Utilization Management Medical Director in the Utica Office.
-In addition to medical case review, she has been active in streamlining review processes and has been a clinical expert for the Medicare.
+Marybeth McCall, MD, now retired, joined Excellus Healthcare in July of 2007 as Utilization Management Medical Director in the Utica Office.
+In addition to medical case review, she was active in streamlining review processes and was a clinical expert for the Medicare.
 In December 2009, Dr. McCall was selected as Vice President and Chief Medical Officer for Central New York and Southern Tier regions.

 Dr. McCall is a native of Yonkers NY.
 She obtained her Bachelor’s degree in Chemical Engineering from Manhattan College in Riverdale, NY, where she graduated Magna cum Laude.
 After completing medical school at Georgetown University in Washington, DC, she completed her residency in Internal Medicine at the University of Pittsburgh, PA.
 She then was assigned active duty to Offutt AFB in Omaha, Nebraska, where she was promoted to Major in the Air Force Reserves.
 She fulfilled a research fellowship in allergy/immunology at Creighton University before moving to Central New York.